yuriboiii20-art/Task-Manager-ReactNative/README.md

   - If given more time, I would explore alternative libraries or custom implementations to achieve a smoother drag-and-drop experience.
   - For now, the app remains fully functional, and users can still drag and drop tasks without any issues.
   - The app is designed to be user-friendly, and this minor visual glitch does not hinder the overall experience.

-## Future Enhancements

-Currently, the app provides essential task management features with a focus on simplicity and usability.
-In the near future, if I have more time, I would love to implement the following features that I have in mind:

-- **User Authentication:** Implement user authentication for personalized task management.
-  - This would enable cloud storage/synchronization for tasks and user-specific settings.
-It would also allow multiple users to use the app on the same device.
-- **Task Categories:** Add categories for tasks to organize them better.
-- **Task Reminders:** Include reminders for tasks with notifications.
-- **Task Sharing:** Enable task sharing with other users.
-- **Task Search & Filtering:** Implement search and filter options for tasks.
-- **Task Priority:** Add priority levels for tasks.
-- **Enhanced Branding:** Improve the app's branding with a custom logo, color scheme, and typography, in line with the TaskNexus theme.

-These features would make TaskNexus similar to another app of mine - [CollabNote](https://github.com/hoangsonww/CollabNote-Fullstack-App), which is a full-stack web application for collaborative note-taking with user authentication, real-time updates, and more - but in a mobile app format.

 ## License